Linkage and translation for tensor products of representations of simple algebraic groups and quantum groups: The ideal of singular G -modules

 Note that the decomposition $M \cong M_\mathrm{sing} \oplus M_\mathrm{reg}$ in the previous definition is neither canonical nor functorial.
-Nevertheless, the singular part and the regular part are uniquely determined up to isomorphism by the Krull-Schmidt decomposition of $M$.
+Nevertheless, the singular part and the regular part are uniquely determined up to isomorphism by the Krull--Schmidt decomposition of $M$.

 \begin{Lemma} For $\G$-modules $M$ and $N$, we have

 \end{Lemma} \begin{proof} The first isomorphism is straightforward to see from the definition.
 The second one follows from the direct sum decomposition